 A Soup to Scare off the Flu!

-If you're like me and find that garlic sticks around you for a while, you'll love SMOKED GARLIC, as it is much milder but strong on smoke.
-I can't believe it took me so long living in France before I discovered this French speciality!
+If you're like me and find that garlic sticks around you for a while, you'll love smoked garlic.
+It is much milder than regular garlic but strong on smoke.
+I can't believe it took me so long living here before I discovered this speciality from the north of France!

 Creamy Soup Recipe with No Cream!